 The Australian Tax Office has followed a similar line.
 It was recently revealed that staff are being urged to report colleagues who habitually do things like eating breakfast or reading newspapers at work.
 The policy arose from concerns that some staff were recording their hours incorrectly, and claiming overtime they weren’t entitled to.

-For better or worse, dobbing is unlikely to go away.
+For better or worse, dobbing in the workplace is unlikely to go away.
 So, what are some situations where it may be morally defensible?

 1. Persistent neglect

 If an employee spends a few minutes discussing last night’s football game with a colleague, that’s probably not worth reporting to the boss.
 Likewise, if someone leaves the office at 5.59pm instead of 6pm, the person reporting them is unlikely to win praise from colleagues.

 But if it’s obvious than an employee has not been pulling their weight, and others are forced to pick up the slack, the worker who is reporting it should feel justified in doing so.
 If it’s harming staff morale, customer satisfaction or the bottom line, it’s a problem that shouldn’t go unreported.

 The Productivity Commission estimates that workplace bullying costs the economy up to $36 billion every year due to the physical and mental problems it causes.
 Despite this, a recent study from the UNSW Business School found that most workplace bullying goes unreported.

 Whether it’s bullying, sexual harassment, or other harmful behaviour, it’s important that employees feel empowered to report incidents.
 This will help to protect the employee, their colleagues, and the reputation of the organisation.

 3. Unethical behaviour